Neh2332/Discord-Bot/README.md

-# 🎵 Discord Music Bot
+# 🎵 Discord Pomodoro Bot

 ## Description

-This is a Discord bot that allows users to play music directly from YouTube, SoundCloud, and Spotify.
-It was created to allow friends to play YouTube music in servers.
-The bot also comes with a Pomodoro timer that plays specific League of Legends voice lines.
+This is a Discord bot that comes with a Pomodoro timer that plays specific League of Legends voice lines, the league of legends voicelines was something I added for fun as the timer sound than a regular pomodoro timer sound effect.

 ## Features

-- **Music Playback**: Join a voice call and play audio when a user says ".play" followed by a YouTube, SoundCloud, or Spotify link.
+- **Audio Player**: Play a League of Legends Yone voice line
 - **Pomodoro Timer**: Play a League of Legends Yone voice line using ".yone", or a Warwick voice line using ".warwick".

 ## Commands

-- `.play [link]`: Plays the audio from the provided YouTube, SoundCloud, or Spotify link.
 - `.yone`: Plays a Yone voice line from League of Legends.
 - `.warwick`: Plays a Warwick voice line from League of Legends.